426-Coders/hacktoberfest-2020/README.md

 # hacktoberfest-2020

-Make your first Pull Request and earn a free tee from GitHub!
+Make your first Pull Request to brush up your Git skills for Hacktoberfest by contributing to this repository!

 ![Hacktoberfest 2020](https://github.com/426-Coders/hacktoberfest-2020/blob/master/images/hacktoberfest2020.png)